Large Language Models and Attention-Based AI for Hardware Design and Security: Progress, Challenges, and Opportunities: Background and Motivation

 \section{Background and Motivation}

 In this section, we provide a comprehensive background on the evolution of AI and ML, with a particular focus on the transformative advancements in neural network architectures.
-We begin by introducing the foundational concepts of AI and ML, followed by a detailed discussion on graph attention mechanisms and the revolutionary transformer model, highlighting their development and impact over the years.
+We begin by introducing the foundational concepts of AI and ML, then discuss graph attention mechanisms and the revolutionary transformer model, highlighting their development and impact over the years.
 Furthermore, we offer an in-depth overview of these concepts, emphasizing their significance in modern computational paradigms.
-Subsequently, we transition to the domain of hardware design, exploring the challenges associated with it.
+Subsequently, we transition to the domain of hardware design and explore the challenges it entails.
 Finally, we address the critical aspect of hardware security, examining the unique vulnerabilities and challenges in hardware design.